shawna-p/mysterious-messenger/docs/git-setup.rst

 * First, go to https://github.com/shawna-p/mysterious-messenger and sign into GitHub.
 * In the top-right corner of the page, click **Fork**.
 * Open Git Bash (Windows) or Terminal (Mac)
 * Change the current directory to the one where you want the cloned project to be.
-You can type ``ls`` (lowercase ``LS``) to see a list of directories available to you, and ``cd Documents`` to jump to the Documents folder, for example.
+You can type ``ls`` (lowercase ``LS``) to see a list of directories available to you, and ``cd Documents`` to change to the Documents folder, for example.
 * Type ``git clone https://github.com/YOUR-USERNAME/mysterious-messenger`` where ``YOUR-USERNAME`` is your GitHub username where you forked the repository.
 Press Enter.

 You should now have a local copy of the mysterious-messenger repository.
-Next you'll configure it to get the most recent update.
+Next, you'll configure it to get the most recent update.

-* Navigate to the new directory where you cloned the repository.
-If you still have Bash open, you should be able to type ``cd mysterious-messenger`` to open it.
+* Navigate in Git Bash/Terminal to the new directory where you cloned the repository.
+If you still have Git Bash/Terminal open, you should be able to type ``cd mysterious-messenger`` to open it.
 * Type ``git remote -v`` and press Enter.
 You should see

 .. code-block:: bash